JX-Master/LunaSDK/README.md

     chmod +x ./gen_xcode.sh
     ./gen_xcode.sh
     ```
-1. Since the current version of xmake does not support running custom post-build scripts in XCode, you may need to copy images, shaders and other files to `build/macosx/{arch}/release/Debug` directory if the program failed to find them.
+1. Since the current version of xmake does not support running custom post-build scripts in XCode, you may need to copy images, shaders and other files to `build/macosx/{arch}/release/Debug` directory if the program fails to find them.
 1. Open `Luna.xcodeproj` on the root directory of Luna SDK.
 1. Build products in XCode.

 ## System Requirements

-he following requirements must be satisfied to run Luna SDK with Direct3D 12 rendering backend:
+The following requirements must be satisfied to run Luna SDK with Direct3D 12 rendering backend:

 * Windows 10 operating system, 64-bit.